MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 ## Design your own card with a quick view

-You can choose the **card designer** option to design your own card that includes a quick view.
+You can choose the **Card designer** option to design your own card that includes a quick view.
 To do this, you should be familiar with JSON and Adaptive Card templates.
 For more information, see [Adaptive Cards Templating](/adaptive-cards/templating/).

 1. While in **edit** mode, select **+ Add a card** from the dashboard.
 2. Select **Card designer**.